YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 YottaDB/GT.M provides:

 - Full `ACID (Atomic, Consistent, Isolated, Durable) <https://en.wikipedia.org/wiki/ACID>`_ transaction semantics
-- throughput that scales to the needs of enterprise wide applications
+- throughput that scales to the needs of enterprise-wide applications
 - unique functionality for creating logical multi-site configurations for mission critical applications that must always be available, including doing upgrades, and upgrades involving changes to the database schema.

 With the exception of Structured System Variable Names (SSVNs), YottaDB/GT.M mostly implements ISO standard M (ISO/IEC 11756:1999), including a full implementation of transaction processing (TP) that provides ACID (Atomic, Consistent, Isolated, Durable) transactions.
 As with any M implementation, there are extensions.
 IO parameters are implementation specific, as are parameters of the VIEW command, and commands & variables starting with the letter Z.

 Despite the fact that the dialect of M implemented by YottaDB/GT.M shares so much in common with other M implementations, operationally, YottaDB/GT.M is unlike any other M implementation.

-This Acculturation Workshop is based on GT.M V6.2-000, but any more recent version of YottaDB/GT.M should also work well.
+This Acculturation Workshop is largely based on GT.M V6.2-000 and YottaDB r1.10, but any more recent version of YottaDB/GT.M should also work well.

 ---------
 Packaging
 ---------

 The exercises are carried out by booting guest virtual machines (also called software appliances) on your host computer.
 Think of a virtual machine as a “computer within a computer”.
 A guest virtual machine can run a different operating system from that of the host computer.
 The host computer might itself run Linux, Windows, OS X, or any other operating system and the guest can run Linux with YottaDB/GT.M as well as other applications.
 "Emulation" or "virtualization" software helps you set up a guest system on a host computer.
-On the host computer, the disk images of the YottaDB/GT.M Acculturation Workshop guide look like ordinary files in the file system.
+On the host computer, the disk images of the Acculturation Workshop guide look like ordinary files in the file system.

 +++++
 Linux